 Ash Gray Hair for 50-Year-Olds

-This is the trendiest ash gray hair for 50-year-olds.
+Go for the trendiest ash gray hair for 50-year-olds with silver hair.
 Who says you can’t be adventurous when it comes to your hair transformation?

 “If you are using an additional heat protection spray when using additional heat tools on the hair, such as flat irons, curling iron, or wands regularly, make sure you are getting as much protection on the ends of your hair as possible,” says Gardner.